javedblch/svg-convert-to-path/README.md

 **- Built-in Common Fonts:** ‘Helvetica | Arial | Verdana | Tahoma | Trebuchet MS | Impact | Times New Roman | Courier | Comic Sans MS’.

-**- Source Code:** The code base contains zero minification and is easy to understand and fully customizable.

-**- Technical Support:** Purchase includes one month of technical support in case of any foreseeable bugs or adjustments in the code flow or features.

-**- Upgrade:** For major additions & upgrade, the creator of this package can be contacted any time at javedblch@gmail.com or via [LinkedIn](https://www.linkedin.com/in/javed-baloch-672a5013/).

 ## Installation